The War Against the Chtorr: A Nest for Nightmares

 In June 2015, the fifth book (called A Method for Madness at that time) was reportedly slated for release September 2015 but according to the author, at the end of August 2015 only the first draft was finished and given to beta readers.

 On March 14, 2017, Gerrold announced that the fifth book would be titled A Nest for Nightmares, and A Method for Madness would be the sixth book, with both books nearing completion.

+As of October 2025, neither the 5th nor 6th books has been published.

 A Method for Madness

 On March 14, 2017, Gerrold announced A Method for Madness would be the sixth book.